hoodiecrow/ConsTcl/README.md

  _Example: `` (+ 1 6) `` ⇒ 7_

-Once we have procedures, we can call them to have their calculations performed and yield results.
+Once we have procedures, we can _call_ them to have their calculations performed and yield results.
 The procedure name is put in the operator position at the front of a list, and the operands follow in the rest of the list.
-Our `` square `` procedure would be called for instance like this: `` (square 11) ``, and it will return 121.
+Our `` square `` procedure would be called for instance like this: `` (square 11) ``, and it would return 121.

 `` invoke `` arranges for a procedure to be called with each of the values in the _argument list_ (the list of operands).
 It checks if _pr_ really is a procedure, and determines whether to call _pr_ as an object or as a Tcl command.
 Before `` invoke `` is called, the argument list should be evaluated with `` eval-list `` (see below).